putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 **Darkness was falling** over the forest moon and the temperature dropped along with it.
 The squad had gathered in a small clearing to set up camp.
 Though one would hardly recognize it as a camp.

 This was a stealth mission, and the squad leader made sure all protocols were strictly followed.
-A Rebel could look right at their camp and never see it, so carefully was it set up.
 The team carried a thermal unit, but its heat signature was too easily spotted on the Rebels’ electrobinoculars.
-The squad leader could tell his troopers were disappointed when he’d ordered it stowed.
-Cold food rations and uncomfortably frigid nights were going to be the norm for awhile.
-He also ordered the troopers to keep chatter to necessity only, and then at a mere whisper.
-He busied them with cleaning their armor.
+Cold food rations and uncomfortably frigid nights were going to be the norm for a while.
+He busied the squad with cleaning their armor.

 This was going to be a tough mission, the squad leader could tell.
 He preferred a straight fight to all this sneaking around.
 The sleeping rough, the unfamiliar terrain, the stealth — these were all somehow much more daunting.
 It required a kind of discipline that his troops were trained, but not practiced, in.

-He sat in the dark.
+He sat in the dwindling light.
 As always, he was thinking about the mission.
 Had he made any errors that might give them away to the enemy?
 What's their next move?
 The next hour, The next day.
 But he was having trouble with focus.
 His mind returned again and again to the incident with the lieutenant.
 Grabbing an officer's blaster ...
 His hand still felt the burns from the muzzle.

 But he did it knowing the consequences of rash acts by anyone in the squad -- even a lieutenant -- firing without discipline.
 He’d learned that lesson years ago while trying to recover some missing droids.
 He saw an eager young squad leader order fire on a pair of homesteaders.
 They'd been petulant, sure.
 Even as he stood there, watching acrid smoke billowing from the homesteader's house, their burned skeletons near the doorway, he realized that the mission had failed.
 I was *the droids*.
 Deciding not to fire could be more important than knowing when to fire.